michalmonday/xohw23-121/docs/sensors_extension.md

 ![ERROR: IMAGE WASNT DISPLAYED](../images/other_peripherals_vivado.png)

 ### Block diagram (XADC wizard and storage)
 It can be noticed that the slice component is used between the BRAM controller and the memory, this is because the BRAM controller does not anticipate that the memory is item-addressable, it expects that the memory is byte-addressable, which isn't the case.
-For that reason the address is divided by 8 (by effectively shifting the address 3 bits to the right by using the slice block).
+For that reason the address is divided by 8 (by shifting the address 3 bits to the right using the slice block).

 ![ERROR: IMAGE WASNT DISPLAYED](../images/sensors_blocks.png)

+### Digital sensors
+The setup used in this project allows to read 16 digital inputs through a single wire thanks to using 2 cascaded SN74HC165N shift registers controlled by the [digital_input_sequencer.v](../vivado_files/src_verilog/custom_hdl/digital_input_sequencer.v).
+The sequencer controls the "sr_latch" and "sr_clock" pins that determine which digital input is currently supplied to the board.
+It also controls the "address" and "write_enable" pins that let the input value to update memory location corresponding to it.